rossta/rossta.github.com/source/blog/2015-12-02-improve-your-activerecord-associations.md

 challenge.updates.map { |up| challenge.title }
 ```

-and this may work in a pinch. the problem is, we have to remember to pass in the extra reference whenever it’s needed
+and this may work in a pinch.
+The problem is, we have to remember to pass in the extra reference whenever it’s needed

 There’s a better way!

 When this N+1 happens on `has_many` assocation referencing their `belongs_to` instance, it means we’re missing the `inverse_of` option on the association(edited)

-the fix, in this case, is:
+The fix, in this case, is:

 ```ruby
 class Challenge